-(1) PLAY button: Press PLAY to activate playback.

-- (2) REC button: During playback, press REC to begin recording.
+- (1) PLAY button: Press PLAY to activate playback.
+Press PLAY a second time to stop playback. - (2) REC button: When playback is on, press REC to begin recording.
 Or when playback is off, press SHIFT + REC to begin recording with the Count-in.
 Press REC a second time to stop recording.
-Hold the REC button to access Pattern Preset mode, this allows you to select the desired Pattern Length before recording new Patterns. - (3) STOP button: Press STOP to stop playback. - (4) RESTART button: Press the RESTART button at any time to restart from the beginning of the current loop range. - (5) ERASE button: During playback, hold ERASE and any number of pads or Group buttons to erase the events for the corresponding Sounds or Groups on the fly.
+Hold the REC button to access Pattern Preset mode, this allows you to select the desired Pattern Length before recording new Patterns. - (3) STOP button: Press STOP to stop playback. - (4) RESTART button: Press the RESTART button at any time to restart from the beginning of the current loop range.
+Used together with SHIFT (8), the RESTART button lets you easily adjust the Loop in many ways: Press SHIFT + RESTART to enable/disable looping.
+Hold SHIFT + RESTART and turn the 4-D encoder to move the entire Loop along the Timeline, or "push & turn" the encoder to adjust only the end point of the Loop.
+While you hold SHIFT + RESTART, the displays provide another useful set of looping controls. - (5) ERASE button: During playback, hold ERASE and hold any number of pads or Group buttons to erase the events for the corresponding Sounds or Groups on the fly as the playback goes on.
 Use the shortcut ERASE + EVENTS + pad to quickly erase all events triggered by that pad in your Pattern.
-If you automated a parameter, hold ERASE and turn the Encoder to erase the automation of the selected parameter.
+If you automated a parameter, hold ERASE and turn the corresponding Knob under the displays to erase the automation of this parameter.
 Press SHIFT + ERASE + any pad or Group button to completely remove the Sound or Group in that slot. - (6) TAP button: Repeatedly tap the TAP button to set the desired tempo.
-Press SHIFT + TAP to quickly enable/disable the metronome. - (7) FOLLOW button: If you activate FOLLOW, time-related displays (like the Pattern Editor) are updated as the playhead goes beyond the current part, so that you always see where the playhead is.
-Press SHIFT + FOLLOW to open Grid mode and adjust the grids to define how various MASCHINE objects can be moved or resized: Perform grid (for transitions between Sections), Arrange grid (for Pattern length and Section length), Step grid (for events), and Nudge grid (for events as well). - (8) SHIFT button: While the most important features are accessible through dedicated buttons, many shortcuts are available by holding the SHIFT button and pressing pads 1-16 or several other buttons.
-You can also use the SHIFT button to change parameters in finer increments when entering values with the Encoder.
+Press SHIFT + TAP to quickly enable/disable the metronome. - (7) FOLLOW button: If you activate FOLLOW, time-related displays (like the Pattern Editor) will show the next part as the playhead goes beyond the current part, so that you always see where the playhead is.
+Press SHIFT + FOLLOW to open Grid mode and adjust the grids to define how various MASCHINE objects can be moved or resized: Perform grid (for transitions between Sections), Arrange grid (for Pattern length and Section length), Step grid (for events), and Nudge grid (for events as well).

+(8) SHIFT button: While the most important features are accessible through dedicated buttons, many shortcuts are available by holding the SHIFT button and pressing pads 1-16 or several other buttons.
+You can also use the SHIFT button to change parameters in finer increments when entering values with the Knobs, or use it to bypass, remove and move Plug-ins from within the Plug-in List.

-2.2.1.5 Pad Section
+2.3.1.6 Pad Section